pedrobenedetti/EEG_Biosemi/README.md

 ## oddball_V3.py
 Protocol in which a green ball blinks blue.
 P300 wave is intended to be detected.
 Duration of stimuli and their repetition are adjustable.
 Sends triggers to EEG device via 'matalb_parallel_com' script.
 Currently, this scripts runs with pygame version 1.9.2 (releases on Dec 2016) because Python 3.5.2 (released on Jun 2016) is installed.
-This is due to the laboratory computer that runs MATLAB 2016b.
+This is due to the laboratory computer wich runs MATLAB 2016b.

 <img src="https://user-images.githubusercontent.com/105320115/177829291-967dfb34-24f9-41fb-aa0b-b5f989785160.png" width="300">  <img src="https://user-images.githubusercontent.com/105320115/177829556-f9616f91-588d-451e-82d1-9a350450f82e.png" width="300">

 ## oddball_V4.py
 Updated version of oddball protocol.
 There is a blinking ball that in 5 out of 6 times is green ("normal stimulus") and the other is red ("odd stimulus").
 The total number stimuli is adjustable via 'N_stim' variable.
 Period of stimuli it is via 'period' and their duration can be changed via 'duration_stim' variable.
 Sends triggers to EEG device via 'matalb_parallel_com' script.
 Currently, this scripts runs with pygame version 1.9.2 (releases on Dec 2016) because Python 3.5.2 (released on Jun 2016) is installed.
-This is due to the laboratory computer that runs MATLAB 2016b.
+This is due to the laboratory computer wich runs MATLAB 2016b.

 <img src="https://user-images.githubusercontent.com/105320115/191339775-56b0d11f-bb1e-4db6-9f40-137f399d918a.png" width="300"> <img src="https://user-images.githubusercontent.com/105320115/191339844-58ba0beb-b0ef-4cd9-97ff-dd7bf9501116.png" width="300">